aleclagarde/tfg/README.md

 ----------

 ## Environment
-To replicate this projects environment, simply run ``conda env create -f environment.yml``.
-This will create the environment (named **tfg**) and install all necessary libraries.
+To replicate this projects environment, simply run ``conda create --name tfg python=3.10``.
+This will create the environment (named **tfg**) with Python 3.10.

+Once the environment is created, you can install all necessary packages with ``pip install -r requirements.txt``.
+It is necessary to install the packages with pip instead of conda because conda does not work for some packages.
-Once the environment is created, run ``conda activate tfg`` to activate the environment.
+Then, run ``conda activate tfg`` to activate the environment.

 ----------